ST4S Readiness Check

 Participation in the ST4S process is voluntary.

-From late 2021, all vendors will be required to undertake a ST4S Readiness Check prior to undergoing a full ST4S assessment.
+From late 2021, all suppliers will be required to undertake a ST4S Readiness Check prior to undergoing a full ST4S assessment.

 Note: Results from the Readiness Check do not guarantee a priority invitation to complete, or compliance under, the full ST4S assessment.